ArduPilot/ardupilot_wiki/common/source/docs/common-msp-osd-overview-4.2.rst

 DisplayPort OSDs can render all the panel items supported by the ArduPilot's onboard OSD.
 Features such as multiple screen switching, multiple units and statistics are supported as well, please refer to the :ref:`onboard OSD documentation <common-osd-overview>`  for more info.

-By setting :ref:`MSP_OPTIONS<MSP_OPTIONS>` bit 2 to 1 one can force ArduPilot to impersonate betaflight and use a betaflight compatible font table on the remote OSD system.
+By setting :ref:`MSP_OPTIONS<MSP_OPTIONS>` bit 2 to 1 (value = 4) one can force ArduPilot to impersonate Betaflight and use a Betaflight compatible font indexes for the font table integrated in the remote OSD system.

 This is required if the remote OSD system does not have an ArduPilot compatible fonts table.
-MWOSD already supports custom fonts and therefore does not require this hack while FatShark's SharkByte will support custom fonts in a future release.
+MWOSD and DJI goggles using the wtf-os/msp-osd firmware already support custom fonts locally and therefore does not require this hack, while HDzero recently added an ArduPilot compatible font set.

+.. note:: the direction arrows will be reversed since ArduPilot and Betaflight use direction arrows in their font tables that are 180 deg different than each other.

-Default behaviour is to use the ArduPilot fonts table.
+Default behavior (:ref:`MSP_OPTIONS<MSP_OPTIONS>` = 0) is to use the ArduPilot font table's indexes.

 Configuration
 -------------